Infinity’ Bridge in Dubai to enhance Dubai Maritime City

-The infinity shaped bridge constitutes the Phase 3 of the lucrative project, that will also feature improvements to Al Khaleej Street’s intersection with Abu Hail Street, and the improvement of Sheikh Rashid Street’s intersection with Jumeirah Street, Al Mina Street, and Al Mankhoul Street.
+Infinity Bridge constitutes Phase 3 of the lucrative project, which will also feature improvements to Al Khaleej Street’s intersection with Abu Hail Street, and the improvement of Sheikh Rashid Street’s intersection with Jumeirah Street, Al Mina Street, and Al Mankhoul Street.

-The unveiling of Phase 3 comes after Phase 2 was launched with the opening of Sheikh Rashid Street-Sheikh Khalifa bin Zayed Street Junction.
+Phase 3 was initiated after Phase 2 was launched with the opening of Sheikh Rashid Street-Sheikh Khalifa bin Zayed Street Junction.

-The bridge will stand out due to its one-of-a-kind design that will boast a 42-metre-high metallic archtop, from which the infinity symbol will extend out, wrapping itself around the underside of the bridge at each end.
+The bridge stands out due to its one-of-a-kind design that boasts a 42-meter-high metallic arch, from which the infinity symbol extends out, wrapping itself around the underside of the bridge at each end.
+The Bridge holds a design significance, as it does not just feature six lanes in each direction but also a pedestrian crossing.

-According to Amer Ali, Executive Director of DMCA ‘We look forward to implementing the ambitious programs and initiatives aimed at investing in R&D, training, and maritime innovation in line with the objectives of MSS to transform Dubai into one of the world’s most competitive maritime centers and among the globe’s most sustainable cities with steady economic growth according to Dubai Plan 2021.’
+According to an official of DMCA ‘We look forward to implementing the ambitious programs and initiatives aimed at investing in R&D, training, and maritime innovation in line with the objectives of MSS to transform Dubai into one of the world’s most competitive maritime centres and among the globe’s most sustainable cities with steady economic growth according to Dubai Plan 2021.